hepplerj/notebook/source/labnotebook.md

 ## Overview

 My original notebook ran on Gitit, but remained local to my laptop rather than open on the web.
-I still use that while I'm working on my dissertation, though some of that material will be moved to this notebook as well -- especially as I start revising my dissertation into a book manuscript.
+I still use that while I'm working on my manuscript, though some of that material will be moved to this notebook as well -- especially as I start revising my dissertation into a book manuscript.
 While Gitit mostly hit the above requirements, there were a few thing about it I didn't like.
 I don't write in Haskell, and don't have any desire to learn the language, so I wanted a system built in a language I already knew so I could extend the platform as I needed.
-Since I've long been a user of [Ruby]() and [Jekyll](), the platform made much more sense to me.
-I also never liked Gitit's `.page` extension, preferring to keep my files as `.md`.
+Since I've long been a user of Ruby and Jekyll, the platform made much more sense to me.
+I also never liked Gitit's default `.page` extension, preferring to keep my files as `.md`.

 There are a few drawbacks to Jekyll.
 It doesn't have the same ease of wiki functionality built into Gitit, so internal linking isn't as clean as I'd like.
-Plus, Jekyll's `_posts` filenames require the addition of YYY-MM-DD appended to them, making it harder for me to scan for a file I want when I'm reading them locally as raw Markdown.
-One workaround for that has been the creation of a small `bash` script that copies the `_posts` into a `_md` directory, removing the appended date.
-When I edit files, I edit files inside of `_md`, which are then copied into `_posts` and appended with the date parsed out of the YAML frontmatter.
-I'm so very thankful for automation.
+I also cannot edit these files on the web as cleanly as I could with Gitit, although web editing on Github circumvents that to some degree.

 ## Notes, Essays, Categories, Tags

-Everything in the notebook is a `_post`, apart from some of the descriptive pages I've put together (like this page).
-Everything here is a Markdown file contained in `_posts`.
+Everything in the notebook is a `_note`, apart from some of the descriptive pages I've put together (like this page).
+Everything here is a Markdown file contained in `_note`.

 At a conceptual level, I distinguish from "essays" and "notes."
 A note is any page in a notebook for recording something useful---reading notes, archive notes, primary sources notes, and so on, but a note cannot stand alone without extra context.
 So, context for notes live inside of a `project` that those notes relate to.
 Each of this metadata is contained in `category` in Jekyll's YAML, providing me a way to break down notes into units.
 Notes often appear in more than one category.
 For example, a note might look like: